deajan/osync/README.md

 	00 00 * * * root /usr/local/bin/osync-batch.sh --path=/etc/osync --silent

-### Daemon mode
+### Monitor mode

+> [!NOTE]
+> Monitoring changes requires inotifywait command (inotify-tools package for most Linux distributions) BSD, macOS and Windows are not yet supported for this operation mode, unless you find an inotify-tools package on these OSes.

 Additionaly, you may run osync in monitor mode, which means it will perform a sync upon file operations on initiator replica.
 This can be a drawback on functionality versus scheduled mode because this mode only launches a sync task if there are file modifications on the initiator replica, without being able to monitor the target replica.
 Target replica changes are only synced when initiator replica changes occur, or when a given amount of time (default 600 seconds) passed without any changes on initiator replica.
 File monitor mode can also be launched as a daemon with an init script.
 Please read the documentation for more info.
-Note that monitoring changes requires inotifywait command (inotify-tools package for most Linux distributions).
-BSD, macOS and Windows are not yet supported for this operation mode, unless you find an inotify-tools package on these OSes.

 	# osync.sh /etc/osync/my_sync.conf --on-changes